1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Napoleon’s Egyptian campaign (1798) raised fears of French invasion via India.

-9. Wellesley’s administration in India began in the context of:
+9. Wellesley’s administration in India began in the context of___________.

 A) Global Anglo-French rivalry